-- Failure to adhere to regulatory bodies codes of conduct, in terms of fitness to practice either in College or on placement - Carrying aweapon, or an item intended to be used as a weapon - Bullying and harassment - Threat of violence or actual violence towards others - Displaying sexualimages and/or offensive material - Theft and damage of property - Academic malpractice, including plagiarism - Serious breach of health and safety procedures
+- Failure to adhere to a regulatory bodies codes of conduct, in terms of fitness to practice either in College or on placement - Carrying a weapon or an item intended to be used as a weapon - Bullying and harassment - Threat of violence or actual violence towards others - Displaying sexual images and/or offensive material - Theft and damage of property - Academic malpractice, including plagiarism - Serious breach of health & safety policy & procedures

-6 PROCEDURE TO ADDRESS MINOR DISRUPTIVE BEHAVIOUR
+6. PROCEDURE TO ADDRESS MINOR DISRUPTIVE BEHAVIOUR

-- Your LDT or a relevant staff member will arrange a meeting via tracked email or letter giving you at least two working days' notice. - 2.
+- 1. Your LDT or a relevant staff member will arrange a meeting via tracked email or letter giving you at least two working days' notice. - 2.
 You should attend this meeting. - 3.
 The meeting and outcome will be recorded on your student record on ProMonitor. - 4.
 Depending on the behaviour and outcome, you will be reminded of the College's core values and your responsibilities of these.